Does Your Pup Have Eerie Dog Senses?

 In this article, I discuss how to tell if your dog is colorblind with a quick 5 min. test.

 Dogs are considered to be nearsighted with good vision being 20/75.
-This means that compared to a person with 20/20 vision a dog sees at 20 feet what the person can see at 75 feet.
+This means that compared to a person with 20/20 vision a dog sees at 20 feet while the person can see at 75 feet.
 However, dogs make up for it in other visual attributes.
+Therefore, your dog may not be able to successfully spot a toy at 75 feet.
+But he may be able to smell it.

 While humans may struggle to see at twilight, dusk, dawn, or other poor lighting, dogs thrive in it.
 You generally never hear of a dog stubbing its paws on the nightstand in the middle of the night because he/she couldn’t see it.
 A dog can see what we humans struggle to see.

-They can find their favorite squeaky toys hidden away at 5 a.m. and wake the house.
-Sure it can be annoying, but it’s certainly not eerie.
-It’s simply a great use of low-light vision.
-And it means you need a better hiding place.
+Conclusion: Thus, while your dog can find his/her favorite squeaky toys hidden away at 5 a.m. and wake the house, it’s not eerie.
+But it certainly can be annoying.
+Your dog is simply using low-light vision.
+Also, it means you need a better hiding place.

 I know you’ve been waiting for this one.
 Can your dog see ghosts or spirits?
 (Cue, the spooky music.)
 Well, there is much discussion on a dog’s sixth sense.
 This means they can pick up on otherworldly spirits.
 It also can mean that a dog trusts its gut intuition.